Lufei-Yue/Personal-Website/content/project/imd/index.md

 # abstract: The Index of Multiple Deprivation (IMD) provides a comprehensive measure of deprivation across different regions in the UK.
 While the specific methodologies vary slightly between countries, IMD generally accounts for factors such as income, employment, education, health, crime, housing access, and environmental quality.
 This project focuses on London, exploring the relationship between IMD and education levels to better understand how deprivation may impact educational attainment across the city.

 # Summary.
 An optional shortened abstract.
-summary: The Index of Multiple Deprivation (IMD) provides a comprehensive measure of deprivation across different regions in the UK.
-While the specific methodologies vary slightly between countries, IMD generally accounts for factors such as income, employment, education, health, crime, housing access, and environmental quality.
-This project focuses on London, exploring the relationship between IMD and education levels to better understand how deprivation may impact educational attainment across the city.
+summary: This project aimed to investigate the relationship between socioeconomic deprivation and educational attainment across London.
+The central question was - Is there a measurable link between living in a deprived area and having lower educational qualifications, and what does this pattern look like geographically?

 tags:
   - Master Project